Skip to main content

 Study & Work

-Other popular platforms for students:
+Other popular platforms are:

-In addition to regular mini-jobs and temporary jobs, there is also the option of working as a student trainee in a company.
-With a working student job, you earn more than a low-income employee, but you have the advantage that you have to pay significantly fewer social security contributions.
+In addition to regular mini-jobs and temporary jobs, there is also the possibility of working as a student trainee in a company.
+With a working student job, you earn more than a low-income employee, but have the advantage that you have to pay significantly fewer social security contributions.
 Only the pension insurance is deducted from the salary.
 Since studies always come first in a working student job as well, the weekly working hours may not exceed 20 hours.
-A special regulation allows to work more during semester breaks.
+A special regulation allows you to work more during semester breaks.

 What are the advantages of a student trainee position?

-valuable practical experience
+• Valuable practical experience

-more salary with fewer deductions
+• more salary with fewer deductions

-in many cases a working student job can be credited as an internship
+• In many cases, a working student job can be credited as an internship

-It is therefore important to find out in advance about internship pay in the industry and country in question.
-Trade unions, professional associations or job portals can often also help here.
+It is therefore important to find out in advance about the remuneration of internships in the industry and country in question.
+Often trade unions, professional associations or job portals can also help here.